 If above methods did not help, you can try to Reset All Settings on your device to Factory Default Settings and see if this helps in fixing the problem.

-This step will not erase any data from your computer, but it will erase your WiFi Network Password and disconnect your iPhone from the internet.
+This step will not erase any data from your iPhone, but it will erase your WiFi Network Password and disconnect your device from from internet.

 After iPhone restarts, you will be required to join WiFi Network by entering your WiFi Network Password.